 The main frame and the bodywork (Fig. 4.62B) should first be constructed.
-The frame consists essentially of two Girders 1 each formed from two 124" Angle Girders overlapped and bolted together.
-The Girders 1 are spaced apart by 51"

-platform.
-Two 21 Flat Girders 2 secured by means of Angle Brackets to the front ends of the Girders 1 carry 1" × 1" Angle Brackets, to which short Strips are bolted as shown.
-A Channel Bearing is also secured in position to one of the Girders.
-The 3" Flanged Wheel surmounting the chimney is mounted on a short Rod carrying a Collar that is secured by the Bolt 14 (Fig. 4.62B).
+The frame consists essentially of two Girders 1 each formed from two 121 Angle Girders overlapped and bolted together.
+The Girders 1 are spaced apart by 51/2" transverse Girders, to the ends of which are bolted $12\frac{1}{2}$ Girders forming the sides of the platform.
+Two $2\frac{1}{2}$ Flat Girders 2 secured by means of Angle Brackets to the front ends of surmounting the chimney is mounted on a short Rod carrying a Collar that is secured by the Bolt 14 (Fig. 4.62B).